mollie/eslint-config-mollie/README.md

 # Mollie ESLint config

-This monorepo provides Mollie's JS `.eslintrc` files which are distributed as separate, extensible configuration files.
+This monorepo provides Mollie's ESLint files which are distributed as separate, extensible configuration files.

 ## Installation